 Rock Creek tributary to Bailey Creek (Shasta County)

 Data for pH from Sierra Pacific Industries were submitted in January 2022 after the 2024 data solicitation period ended on October 16, 2022.
-The data were evaluated during the listing cycle for the 2024 California Integrated Report and incorporation of these data resulted in one delisting (Rock Creek tributary to Bailey Creek (Shasta County)) of a waterbody identified as impaired by pH on the 2020-2022 303(d) List. . .
-Secondary MCL
+The data were evaluated during the listing cycle for the 2024 California Integrated Report and incorporation of these data resulted in one delisting (Rock Creek tributary to Bailey Creek (Shasta County)) of a waterbody identified as impaired by pH on the 2020-2022 303(d) List.

-The Central Valley Salinity Alternatives for Long-Term Sustainably (“CV-SALTS”) Basin Plan Amendment changed the chemical constituents water quality objective and how data should be compared to secondary MCLs.
-Per the amended Basin Plan, secondary MCLs shall be assessed using an annual average.
-In addition, for surface waters designated MUN the concentration of chemical constituents shall not exceed the “secondary maximum contaminant level” specified in Title 22, Table 64449-A or the “Upper” level specified in Table 64449- B, unless otherwise authorized by the Central Valley Water Board in accordance with the provisions of Title 22, section 64449 et seq.
-Constituent concentrations ranging to the “Upper” level in Table 64449-B are acceptable if it is demonstrated that it is not reasonable or feasible to achieve lower levels.”
+Additionally, pH and temperature data submitted by Battle Creek Alliance for three waterbodies in the Battle Creek watershed were incorrectly omitted from the Draft 2024 California Integrated Report that was released for public review on February 16, 2023.
+The data were assessed and decisions revised, as appropriate, for inclusion in the Proposed Final 2024 California Integrated Report.
+The incorporation of the data did not change any of the proposed listing recommendations that were included in the Draft 2024 California Integrated Report.

+The affected decisions were:

+Rock Creek tributary to Bailey Creek (Shasta County) – pH (Decision ID 147511)

+South Fork Battle Creek (Tehama County) – pH (Decision ID 147519)

+Digger Creek (Shasta and Tehama County) – Temperature (Decision ID 147516)

+Rock Creek tributary to Bailey Creek (Shasta County) – Temperature (Decision ID 147512)

+South Fork Battle Creek (Tehama County) – Temperature (Decision ID 135271)

+Assessment of Secondary Maximum Contaminant Levels

 For the 2020-2022 California Integrated Report, the State Water Board committed to assessing data using the new objective during the 2024 California Integrated Report as part of an early, off-cycle assessment.
 For the 2024 California Integrated Report, data was reassessed from waterbodies in the Sacramento River Watershed and applied the revised objective for secondary MCLs.